jorgeMorfinezM/van_api_microservice/README.md

 ### How do I get set up/deploy it? ###

-1.- Go to the GitHub remote repository: [GitHub remote microservice repository](https://github.com/jorgeMorfinezM/urbvan_test_microservice) and validate the steps of this Readme deployment documentation/API code and general data.
+1.- Go to the GitHub remote repository: [GitHub remote microservice repository](https://github.com/jorgeMorfinezM/van_api_microservice) and validate the steps of this Readme deployment documentation/API code and general data.

-2.- On your CLI (Command Line Interface) tool, clone the remote repository from the 1st step using the version control systemGit command on your local path repository/directory.
+2.- On your CLI (Command Line Interface) tool, clone the remote repository from the 1st step using the version control system Git command on your local path repository/directory.

 3.- Verify all code/data from GitHub remote repository are on the local repo.